AccessibilityLab/SoundWatch/README.md

 Tests
 -------

-- For Model Latency, enable "TEST_MODEL_LATENCY" in SoundRecorder for Watch and DataLayerListenerService for Phone
+- For Model Latency, enable "TEST_MODEL_LATENCY" in MainActivity for both Watch and Phone
-- For E2E Latency, enable "TEST_E2E_LATENCY" in SoundRecorder, MainActivity for Watch and ... for Phone
+- For E2E Latency, enable "TEST_E2E_LATENCY" in MainActivity for both Watcha and Phone

 Support
 -------